zslti/scrabble-wild/README.md

 # ⚡What is ScrabbleWild?

-ScrabbleWild is a multiplayer word game built with React and Firebase.
+ScrabbleWild is an online multiplayer word game built with React and Firebase.
 Try it out <a href="https://zslti.github.io/scrabblewild/"><kbd>here</kbd></a>.

 This project aims to be an enhanced version of the board game with a clean UI and some added elements to make gameplay more enjoyable.